Premier Appraisal of SoCal upholds the utmost professional ethics

 Premier Appraisal of SoCal has worked hard for its reputation for producing competent and ethically superior appraisals.
 To learn more Contact us

 Appraisers may often have fiduciary responsibilities to third parties, such as homeowners, sellers and buyers, or others.
 Typically the third parties are clearly defined in the appraisal report.
 An appraiser's fiduciary responsibility is limited to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

 Appraisers also have standards outside of boundaries of clients and others.
 For example, appraisers must backup their work files for a minimum of five years - at Premier Appraisal of SoCal you can rest assured that we abide by that rule.

-Premier Appraisal of SoCal holds itself to the industry standards and rules set in place for professional behavior.
+We meet or beat the industry standards and rules set in place for ethics.
 We refuse to accept anything less from ourselves.
-Doing assignments on contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+Working on assignments that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
 We don't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite appraisal fraud since increasing the estimate of the home would inflate the fee.
-We don't do that.
-Other improper practices may be established by state law or professional societies that the appraiser belongs.
+That is perhaps the appraisal professions most important rule, because it would invite appraisal fraud since raising the value of the home would inflate the fee.
+We set ourselves to a higher standard.
+Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.